Global Participation Fund (GPF)

 You only need to register once: you will be able to submit proposals from your Applicant Portal in subsequent proposal cycles with the same account.

-If you need to make any additions or edits to your proposal before 13 October 2022—regardless of whether you’ve submitted your proposal or saved it in draft form—you can access your materials directly from this applicant portal.
-If you have any questions, please reach out to us at email@example.com.
+If you need to make any additions or edits to your proposal before 3rd May 2023—regardless of whether you’ve submitted your proposal or saved it in draft form—you can access your materials directly from this applicant portal.
+If you have any questions, please reach out to us at firstname.lastname@example.org.

 This form registers you into our grant system and collects general information about you (as the main contact person for the proposal/s,) and the organization that would receive the grant if one is awarded.